How It Works

 Accelerated hiring saves our organizations money in the form of reduced unemployment benefit charges.

-Beginning in October 2016, we are pleased to offer complimentary reemployment services (also known as outplacement), to help former employees of 501(c) Agencies Trust members find a job more quickly after a layoff.
+We offer complimentary reemployment services (also known as outplacement), to help former employees of 501(c) Agencies Trust members find a job more quickly after a layoff.
 And when former employees find work faster, our members save money through reduced unemployment benefit charges!

 All separated employees of 501(c) Agencies Trust members are eligible to receive the following at no charge: